km1610/Contact-Book/README.md

-# Contact-Book
+# Contact Book
-GUI based Contact Book
+The project is a GUI based Contact Book.
+It uses Tkinter and SQLite libraries.

+# Libraries Used:
+1. Tkinter
+2. SQLite (sqlite)